natecook/jennajuby/site/content/post/nyc-summer.md

 * **Bike ride around Central Park**, best to rent bikes from one of the many rental kiosks just outside of the park
 * **Sunset boat cruise** with “Schooner America 2.0 Sunset Sail”, you get two drinks with your ticket and can bring your own snacks!
 This cruise was so relaxing and beautiful and best of all there wasn’t a tacky thing about it (which is hard to find in a boat cruise, and trust me I’ve taken a ride on almost every boat company in Manhattan)
-* **Walk Brooklyn Bridget Park** along the water at sunset, I like to get dinner outside at Cecconi’s before and then walk along the water to Ample Hills Creamy for ice cream after!
+* **Walk Brooklyn Bridge Park** along the water at sunset, I like to get dinner outside at Cecconi’s before and then walk along the water to Ample Hills Creamy for ice cream after!
 * **Central Park Zoo**, this little zoo is so much fun!
 It’s very small and beautiful inside, it feels like you’re in a garden or park, not a zoo.
 I recommend going in the morning because the animals tend to hide away in the heat of the summer days.
-* **Walk around Washington Square Park** and grab an ice cream at Van Leewan or Morgenstern’s before hand!
+* **Walk around Washington Square Park** and grab an ice cream at Van Leeuwen or Morgenstern’s before hand!
 * **Walk the Brooklyn Bridge,** yes it’s touristy, but it’s a must if you haven’t before!
 I like to walk from the Manhattan side, half way up the bridge, and then turn around and come back the same side.
 There are stunning views of the city but you might also want to do this in the morning or at sunset because it gets very hot mid day!
 * **Have a picnic with “Perfect picnic NYC”** company in Central Park.
 My favorite area to have a picnic is Cherry Hill, near the Bow Bridge.
 Picnics with this company are pricey but exceptional and definitely worth it for a special occasion!
 * **Walk The High Line** in Chelsea and get a snack at the market below, I also recommend doing this not mid day because it gets scorching on the highline.